 In the CoDiNG model paper \cite{CoDING}, six survey questions from the NetSense dataset were selected for simulation, reflecting various social and political topics.
 The questions and their shortcodes are as follows: \begin{itemize} \item Euthanasia (\textbf{euthanasia}) \item Federal spending on social security (\textbf{fssocsec}) \item Federal spending on welfare (\textbf{fswelfare}) \item Government's role in job guarantees (\textbf{jobguar}) \item Marijuana legalization (\textbf{marijuana}) \item Equal rights progress (\textbf{toomucheqrights}) \end{itemize} \ref{appendix:sankey} presents a graphical representation of the distribution of answers to each of these six questions.

-CoDiNG model has run its opinion-prediction simulations on user responses to these same questions, obtaining results better than the Naming Game algorithm.
-Since predicting in when this algorithm is going to mispredict the correct opinion, results of the CoDiNG experiment are also going to be a crucial part of the dataset.
+This opinion model has run its opinion-prediction simulations on user responses to these same questions, obtaining results better than the Naming Game algorithm.
+Since predicting when this algorithm will mispredict the correct opinion, the results of the CoDiNG experiment will also be a crucial part of the dataset.